cdrischler/nuclear_saturation/README.md

 The following Jupyter notebooks are included:
 * `analysis_conjugate_priors.ipynb`: performs the conjugate prior analysis presented in the manuscript.
 The notebook supports parallel computing.
 * `tutorial_conf_regions.ipynb`: provides a tutorial on plotting confidence regions of the t-distribution using the tools developed.
+* `sample_SV_L.ipynb`: derives constraints on the nuclear symmetry energy parameters $(S_v,L)$ from chiral EFT calculations in pure neutron matter combined with empirical constraints on the nuclear saturation point.
+It interfaces with the BUQEYE repository containing their [nuclear matter analysis](https://github.com/buqeye/nuclear-matter-convergence).

-* `saturation_analysis_mc.ipynb`: provides an independent implementation of our saturation analysis using brute-force Monte Carlo sampling.
+In addition, `saturation_analysis_mc.ipynb` provides an independent implementation of our saturation analysis using brute-force Monte Carlo sampling.
 It could be used to check and generalize our analysis using conjugate priors.
 Another virtual environment with packages specified in `requirements_mc.txt` needs to be installed following the instructions above.
-This notebook was not used in our manuscript.
+This notebook was _not_ used in our manuscript.
-* `sample_SV_L.ipynb`: derives constraints on the nuclear symmetry energy parameters $(S_v,L)$ from chiral EFT calculations in pure neutron matter combined with empirical constraints on the nuclear saturation point.
-It interfaces with the BUQEYE repository containing their [nuclear matter analysis](https://github.com/buqeye/nuclear-matter-convergence).

 ## Cite this work